Guest Author: Ryan McCullough

 When we reel sloppily and excitedly as the fish runs at us, we can end up with a loosely wound spool.
 A drag that is too tight will cut through the spool of line, wedging itself or tangling in a slip knot when the fish turns fast and darts away-taking our fly and tippet with it.
 It happens.
 But it happens less often on a click-and-pawl reel.

-A final facet of the spool itself that I have not heard discussed, but would assert here is that a small spool does not equate small stopping power.
-Spool size addresses differences in space needed to accommodate lighter line size and the need for a lighter reel to balance a lighter or shorter rod.
+A final facet of the spool itself that I have not heard discussed, but would assert here is that a small spool does not equate to small stopping power.
+Spool size addresses differences in space needed to accommodate lighter line sizes and the need for a lighter reel to balance a lighter or shorter rod.
 Much has been said about “large arbor” these days and how a large arbor helps us retrieve line faster.
 Let me tell you a little secret: larger arbor reels take more metal and are heavier.
-Second, backing is essentially a “large arbor” for any reel.
+Second, the backing is essentially a “large arbor” for any reel.
 I don’t fully understand why people are so hung up on it.

 That peeve aside, we make the assumption that smaller is always weaker.
 The springs on a smaller diameter reel are lighter, but they also need to be to compensate for the smaller space and tighter tension. you’ll notice that as the diameter decreases, the effort you need to move that reel one turn increases… and you get less line per turn.
-These things all factor in to design.
+These things all factor into the design.
 Don’t ever be afraid to use a click and pawl reel because it is small and you want to go after “big fish”.

 So there you have it- some thoughts on the click and pawl reel that will hopefully inform you in your decision and strategy on the water.
-All other things being equal, there is just a joy and a satisfaction that comes from using a good click and pawl reel.
+All other things being equal, there is just a joy and satisfaction that comes from using a good click and pawl reel.
 Fish one and you’ll know.
 They are lively and will become part of the entire fishing experience like few other reels can.
 After all-you are using a reel nearly the entire time that you are fishing in one way or another.
 You might as well enjoy it and land more fish in the process.